Improving user workflows through mixed methods Research

 🧭 2.
 Field Research – Paraguay & Peru

-Contextual inquiry and interviews with delivery crews, route monitors, and supervisors
+Contextual inquiry and interviews with delivery crews, route monitors, and supervisors (backoffice team)

 Insights from real delivery environments and DDCs